Thursday, December 20, 2007

 At a ceremony here in New Delhi on December 17, Prof Krishna Kumar, director, National Council for Educational Research and Training gave Green School Awards 2007 to all 20 schools short-listed from all over the country.

 Gobar Times Green School Programme (GSP) was started last year by the Centre for Science and Environment (CSE), a non-profit organisation.
-Explaining the reason behind starting the programme, Sunita Narain, director, CSE said: “We started this programme because we very strongly believed that the environmental issue was going to be absolutely critical in India and that this issue would determine the future of our country.”
+Sunita Narain, director, of CSE, explained the reason behind starting the programme: “We started this programme because we very strongly believed that the environmental issue was going to be absolutely critical in India and that this issue would determine the future of our country.”

-Prof Krishna Kumar appreciated the efforts of the CSE in launching this kind of a programme, which, according to him, was now transforming itself into a movement.
-“It has an enormous potential to create hope and combat cynicism which you find very widespread today given the fact that there is so big a crisis facing us,” he said.
+Prof Krishna Kumar appreciated the efforts of the CSE in launching this kind of programme, which, according to him, was now transforming into a movement.
+“It has an enormous potential to create hope and combat cynicism which you find prevalent today given the fact that there is so big a crisis facing us,” he said.

-GSP coordinator Sumita Dasgupta pointed out towards the remarkable achievement of the programme in such a short span of time.
+GSP coordinator Sumita Dasgupta pointed out the remarkable achievement of the programme in such a short period.
 She informed that from 1,200 schools last year, the number of schools covered under the programme had gone up to 3,500 this year.

 Not only that, the training of teachers went up from 300 to 600 and the urban-rural ratio tripled during this period.
-Increasing participation of government-run schools in both rural and urban areas suggested that environment as an issue of concern was coming out of the fold of elitism, she added.
+She added that increasing participation of government-run schools in both rural and urban areas suggested that the environment as an issue of concern was coming out of the fold of elitism.

 No comments: